jakshin/yazpt/README.md

   Yazpt thinks of itself as an add-on or power-up, not a replacement, for zsh's built-in prompt logic, so if you've already spent time pimping out your `$PS1`, there's no need to throw it away - you can copy your current `$PS1` straight into `$YAZPT_LAYOUT`, and then add any yazpt-specific segments you'd like.

 * **It's secure.**
   A surprising number of prompt themes will execute arbitrary shell code if you [browse an unsafe repo](https://github.com/jakshin/pw3nage).
-Others fail to escape the info they show in ways that lead to corrupted display, e.g. allowing zsh to interpret percent escape sequences or exclamation marks.
+Others fail to escape the info they show in ways that lead to corrupted display, e.g. allowing zsh to interpret percent escape sequences or exclamation marks in either the current directory's path or a VCS branch name.
 Yazpt tries hard to avoid those mistakes, and works properly regardless of your preferences about zsh settings like `prompt_subst` and `prompt_bang`.

 * **It doesn't require a patched font.**
   Because it uses only standard Unicode characters, yazpt works fine with most standard terminal fonts.
 You don't need a patched one, like from [Nerd Fonts](https://www.nerdfonts.com) or [Powerline Fonts](https://github.com/powerline/fonts) - but of course if you use any of those fonts in your terminal, you can configure yazpt to use its special glyphs.